Incident Workflows

 Conditional Trigger: Starts an Incident Workflow when an incident in an associated service is created or updated

 a.
-In the section When should this Workflow start? , select When an incident is created or When conditions are met (default) from the dropdown.
-This selection determines if a Workflow should start on incident creation, or only when the conditions are met.
+Under When should this Workflow start?, select When an incident is created or When conditions are met (default).
+This determines whether the workflow starts on incident creation or only when conditions are met.

 b.
-Select the icon to use the Visual Condition Editor, or the icon to use the Advanced PagerDuty Condition Language (PCL) Editor.
-Note: If you would like to add reference variables to your condition, you must select the PCL Editor.
+Select the icon to use the Visual Condition Editor, or the icon to use the PagerDuty Condition Language (PCL) editor.

 d.
-In the This trigger applies to dropdown, select whether you would like your condition(s) to apply to All services or Specific services.
-If you select Specific services, then select your preferred service(s).
+In the This trigger applies to dropdown, select All services or Specific services.
+If you select Specific services, select your preferred service(s).

 e.
 Click Save.

-Manual Trigger: Starts an Incident Workflow when manually updated
+Manual Trigger: Starts an Incident Workflow when manually triggered

-a.
-In the This trigger applies to dropdown, select whether you would like your condition(s) to apply to All services or Specific services.
-If you select Specific services, then select your preferred service(s).
+b.
+In the This trigger applies to dropdown, select All services or Specific services.
+If you select Specific services, select your preferred service(s).

 Add Actions